codeconscious/ccvtac/README.md

   // Reference: https://unicode.org/reports/tr15/
   // Reference: https://en.wikipedia.org/wiki/Unicode_equivalence
   "normalizationForm": "C",

+  // The full command you use to update your local yt-dlp installation.
+  // This is a sample entry.
+  "downloaderUpdateCommand": "pip install --upgrade yt-dlp",

   // Channel names for which the video thumbnail should
   // never be embedded in the audio file.